ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - 75ml alcoholic-free gin, 15ml lime cordial, Lime slice for garnish

 Add the gin and the cordial to a shaker with lots of ice.
-Shake enough and then pour into a chilled coupe glass.
+Shake enough and then pour into a chilled cup.
 Serve with a slice of lime and enjoy!

 ALCOHOL FREE STRAWBERRY CRUSH COCKTAIL RECIPE